Last Updated on June 26, 2023

 Pizza Baking Stones and Wood Pizza Peels

 If you want to transfer your pizza to the heated stone, a wooden pizza peel is the traditional method.
 You may have seen programs where pizzas are baked in large ovens (whether gas fired, or wood burning) using a flat paddle with a long handle.
 This is a peel.
 Many bakers will use cornmeal to help keep the dough from sticking to the wood.
+Especially when cooking artisan pizzas in a brick oven.
 Be aware that the cornmeal will burn, and it’s best to keep excess brushed away from your pizza.

 Many people use wood pizza peels together with a pizza stone.
 It takes a bit of practice to transfer the unbaked pizza from a peel to a stone.
 It’s a bit easier once the pizza is baked.
 You can check out The Food Crowd for some good peel to stone instructions.